How are places allocated?

-Some schools that are their own admissions authority, also choose to give priority to pupils attending primary or middle schools and these are indicated in the admission arrangements.
+Some schools that are their own admissions authority, also choose to give priority to pupils attending certain primary or middle schools and these are indicated in the admission arrangements.

 Pupils attending the listed primary or middle school are not guaranteed admission to their preferred school they simply have a higher priority for admission than other children who reside outside of the defined catchment area or do not have any elder sibling attending the school.

-Where can I find details of how places have been allocated previously?
+Where can I find details of how places have been allocated in previous years?

 As well as the data provided at the top of this page, information is available in the Summary of September 2017 admissions to secondary schools (401KB).

 How can I find out the catchment school for a certain address?

 You may request a copy of individual school catchment areas by contacting the Customer Contact Centre on 0300 111 8007 or email@example.com

 What is the relevance of a published admission number?